gyiptgyipt/gyro_micro_ros/README.md

 ## Fourth step :

     Run time_bridge and imu_filter (time_bridge.cpp in nothing, It just sync time with ros2 system because I am not familiar with "rclc" micro_ros_arduino library's time stamp.)

+    and

+    don't forget to set value of use_magnetometer: false in imu_tools package because Mpu6050 don't have magnetometer.

 ```ros2 run gyro_micro_ros time_bridge ```